Integrations

 />

-6. Go back to Concord to verify your integration under Deployment → Integrations → Install Concord.
-If successfully added and deployed, you should see the following:
+2. Go back to Concord to verify your integration under Deployment → Integrations → Install Concord.
+If successfully added and deployed, you should see "Recent Data Detected" in the upper right corner of the Direct Integrations section:

 Congratulations.
 You have successfully integrated Concord into your Next.js application and any future changes to your attached project in Concord will be automatically synced to your application.